-We made more use of e-communications when carrying out the annual canvass in connection with the register of electors, saving staff resources and, ultimately, making financial savings to the Board.
-We intend to make more use of these options during the next financial year.
+We used e-communications during the 2024 annual canvass in connection with the register of electors and, as in the previous year, this led to financial and resource savings for the Board.
+We intend to make use of e-communications for the 2025 canvass and in the reserved absent vote reapplication process.